thiagoesteves/xfp_elixir/README.md

 The driver is using the polling format to read the presence pin every 1 second which means that it will take up to 1 second to detect any changes.
 Once the device is inserted, all the static information is read and saved in its state.

+## Deploy using Docker

+The current local deploy using docker:

+  * Create the docker container `docker-compose up`
+  * Destroy the docker container `docker-compose down`
+  * Access the container `docker exec -it XfpElixir /bin/bash`

 ### Compiling and Running ###

 To compile and run for your machine just call the following command in the CLI: